TABmk/minecraft-blocks-render/README.md

 With only few steps you can render your own __actual__ minecraft blocks icons.

 #### ⚠️ WIP ⚠️
-Some features not yet implemented, but you can help by contributing!
+Some features are not yet implemented, but you can help by contributing!

 # [Important] __HOW TO USE__ 🍳🐕
 <img src="img/meme.jpg" />